 Firework in Dubai

-The Dubai Festival city also provide a lovely atmosphere for family fun.
+The Dubai Festival city also provides a lovely atmosphere for family fun.
 There are many activities like dhow rides and off course the skyline Festival bay give an awesome view in the evening as well.
-After that you can have opportunity for shopping at Festival city.
+After that, you can have an opportunity for shopping at Festival city.

 BBQ Party in Al Mamzar Beach Park

 It’s a perfect beach and park especially for BBQ party with your friends and family on Eid Al Adha.
 It is one of the long stretch sandy beaches with a lot of places for playing, setting, barbecue and swimming.
 If you don’t like swimming in the beach area you can rent umbrella and sun loungers.
 There are small café in the surrounding from where you can sip a cup of drink or buy some refreshment for yourself.
 Please note that Dubai Municipality announces Mondays and Wednesdays exclusively for women and children.